Welcome to today's edition of the Rush 24-7 podcast.

 If a deal is reached, the U.S. and its five negotiating partners may find themselves in the uncomfortable position of describing the accord as they understand it, while the Iranians go home to offer their own version.

-And is it going to be written down?
+It isn't going to be written down.

-Now let's imagine a scenario based on real life that happened already this week.
+Now, let's imagine a scenario based on real life that happened already this week.

-We got a deal with the Iranians.
+We get a deal with the Iranians.

-We don't know what it is, other than what we're told because it's not on paper.
+We don't know what it is other than what we're told because it's not on paper.

 Trust us, don't doubt us, and that's what the Iranians sign.

-That's what Netanyahu says, that's the deal.
+That's the deal.

 So obviously some in the media might see the disparity here and ask somebody at the State Department about this.